 Also, don’t mow your grass too short.
 The seeds need sunlight to germinate, so having a lawn that is 3″ tall (7-8 cm) can prevent seeds from germinating.
 Additionally, keeping your lawn thick and healthy will stop any bare patches or spots, which the seeds need to germinate.

-Pull small patches and individual plants when noticed.
+In mulched flowerbeds, you can pull small patches and individual plants when noticed.
 This is very important to prevent a complete infestation.

 Common broadleaf herbicides are effective for controlling Hairy Bittercress.
 Apply the herbicide in early Spring, while the plant is sending up stalks.
 Just take care to only spot treat this plant to minimize the impact that chemicals can have on soil life.